xkfengxd227/QDAFN_Ext/README.md

 --------

-The papers for QDAFN has been published in SISAP 2015 and Information System 2017, which are displayed as follows:
+The papers for QDAFN has been published in SISAP 2015 and Information Systems 2017, which are displayed as follows:

 * **Rasmus Pagh, Francesco Silvestri, Johan Sivertsen, and Matthew Skala.
 Approximate furthest neighbor in high dimensions.
 In International